Marianne Faithfull in Ghost Story (1974)

 Bottom: Vivian Mackerall and Leigh Lawson

-My favorite thing about Ghost Story was Marianne Faithfull’s wonderful performance as a ghostly apparition.
-I adore Marianne Faithfull and she’s perfectly cast here as the tortured, yet lovely and effervescent Sophy.
+My favorite thing about Ghost Story was rock goddess Marianne Faithfull’s wonderful performance as a ghostly apparition.
+I adore Faithfull and she’s perfectly cast here as the tortured, yet lovely and effervescent Sophy.
 Faithfull does a wonderful job of injecting the film with some much-needed vitality, mystique, and charm.
 The rest of the cast is good but they often seem uncommitted to the material.
 The talented actress and Hammer regular Barbara Shelley also has a small role as the matron of a madhouse but unfortunately, she’s not given much screen time.

 Faithfull had just overcome a rough patch in her personal life when she made Ghost Story.
-After her relationship with Mick Jagger ended she lost custody of her son and became addicted to heroin.
+After her relationship with the Rolling Stone’s frontman Mick Jagger ended she lost custody of her young son and became addicted to heroin.
 Thankfully she managed to pull herself together with the help of some friends and started acting again in television.
 Before making Ghost Story she had appeared in numerous stage productions and had memorable roles in films like Made in U.S.A.
 (Jean-Luc Godard; 1960), I’ll Never Forget What’s ‘is Name (Michael Winner; 1967) and The Girl on a Motorcycle (Jack Cardiff; 1968).

 Ghost Story is only available on video at the moment and the prints I’ve come across are damaged and distorted.
-I, Monster is available on DVD from Image Entertainment, but the quality isn’t much better.
-Both films would really benefit from being restored and I’m sure I would enjoy them more if I was able to see them under better circumstances.
+I, Monster is available on DVD from Image Entertainment but the quality isn’t much better.
+Both films would greatly benefit from being restored and I’m sure I would enjoy them more if I was able to see them under better circumstances.
 Hopefully, that will happen in the future.

 – The Official Website of Marianne Faithfull